cjcarrick/vue-backend-plugin/README.md

-There are also a few opinionated changes to config files, notably with Prettier, that included because I liked them.
+# vue-backend-plugin

+A Vue CLI plugin that adds a backend server, SCSS globals, Typescript, and makes stylistic changes to prettier.

 ### Recomended usage